TRASEVOL-DOG/sugarcoat/README.md

 Have fun!

 ---

-Here is the list of the available packages and their functions:
+Here is the list of all the available packages and their functions:
-(this is a placeholder for the upcoming actual documentation)
+_(Packages have links to more detailed documentation)_

 * [`sugar`](/doc/sugar.md#sugar)
   - `init_sugar(window_name, w, h, scale)`